Microsoft says it's extending GDPR rights to consumers worldwide

-The privacy rules, called Data Subject Rights, include the right to know what data Microsoft collects on users, as well as the ability to correct that data, delete it and even take it to another service provider.
-While these rights comply with Europe's new law, they'll be available to all Microsoft consumers.
+The privacy rules include the right to know what data Microsoft collects on users, as well as the ability to correct that data, delete it and even take it to another service provider.
+While these rights comply with Europe's new law, they'll also be available to all Microsoft users.

 "As an EU regulation, GDPR creates important new rights specifically for individuals in the European Union," said Julie Brill, Microsoft's corporate vice president and deputy general counsel, in a statement.
 "But we believe GDPR establishes important principles that are relevant globally."

-GDPR, which raises the standards and stakes of personal data privacy, comes into effect on May 25.
+GDPR, which raises the standards and stakes of personal data privacy, goes into effect Friday.
 The law gives European citizens more control over their personal data, and aims to clarify rules and responsibilities for online services with European users.

 But the law won't just impact businesses and users in Europe.
 Any company that operates in the continent or that has European users will have to observe the stricter privacy standards and provide users with greater access to and control of their data.